 Sleep deprivation, although not the primary goal of this training, is a significant factor in the process.
-However, working under harsh conditions with minimal sleep is a way of life for pararescuemen.
-Being pushed and experiencing the effects of sleep deprivation during a controlled environment, under the constant watch of instructors, is an essential part of pararescue training.
+Working under harsh conditions with minimal sleep is a way of life for pararescuemen.
+Experiencing the effects of sleep deprivation within a controlled environment, under the constant watch of instructors, is an essential part of pararescue training.

 The training, already difficult and demanding, becomes tougher when the element of sleep deprivation is introduced.
 The lack of sleep makes individual tasks more difficult to accomplish for anyone, regardless of their profession.
 For these airmen, the goal of this training is to hone their skills so that performing under extreme conditions becomes less challenging.